xmehulx/Red-Team-notes/README.md

 My notes while progressing in my red-teaming journey.

+Will make a proper Index-type thing for this as well.